tmfg/digitraffic/pages/ohjeita-en.md

 [marine](https://groups.google.com/g/meridigitrafficfi) and
 [rail](https://groups.google.com/u/1/g/rata_digitraffic_fi).

+Deprecated APIs and their sunset dates are updated on the page [Support → API changes](/en/api-status/changes/).

 ## How can I be aware of updates and incidents?
 Check the status page [https://status.digitraffic.fi](https://status.digitraffic.fi).
 You can also subscribe to status updates with the  **Subscribe to updates** function.